 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Bring on the tough stuff - there’s not just one right answer.

 You already know that Miller had the anti-communist House Un-American Activities Committee in mind when he wrote about the witch trials.
-In what ways was McCarthyism similar to the witch trials of Salem and in what ways was it different?
+In which ways was McCarthyism similar to the witch trials of Salem and in which ways was it different?

-Can you imagine a witch trial (and witch-hunt) like this in today’s world, in the U.S.?
+Can you imagine a witch trial (and witch-hunt) like this in today’s world?
 Why or why not?
 What has changed to make such an event impossible or what has remained the same to make it possible?